to consider ~ politics of beauty

 “The RSA’s mission is to enrich society through ideas and action.

-We believe that all human beings have creative capacities that, when understood and supported, can be mobilised to deliver a 21st century enlightenment.”
+We believe that all human beings have creative capacities that, when understood and supported, can be mobilized to deliver a 21st century enlightenment.”

 You surely know at least one of their RSA animate videos, they have lots.